-I believe these 3 ingredients have evidence that they might slow down digestion and help us feel full, longer.
-This in turn, could lead to weight loss in some people – especially in those who are eating fewer calories than usual.
+I believe these 3 ingredients have evidence that they might slow down digestion and help us feel full, for longer.
+This, in turn, could lead to weight loss in some people – especially in those who are eating fewer calories than usual.

 What Are The Sweeteners?

-From the list of ingredients above, these appear to the be sweeteners in the Nutrisystem shake:
+From the list of ingredients above, these appear to be sweeteners in the Nutrisystem shake:

 - Natural flavor

 - Stevia leaf extract

 The ingredients are listed in order as they occur in the ingredients list above to give you an idea of which is present the most and least.
 Lets briefly touch on some of these ingredients.